JUNIPER plant & Essential Oil Profile

 General description of Plant habitat and growth of Juniperus communis ~ This conifer belongs to the Cupressaceae family and the leaves are stiff and prickly, needle-like.
 It grows up to 18-feet but is generally kept pruned closer to the ground for the berries.
-1st year berries are green and have a fresh bright flavor and are usually allowed to mature another year when they turn brown to black before they are harvested to steam-distill or to be carbon-dioxide extracted for a flavorant.
+1st-year berries are green and have a fresh bright flavor and are usually allowed to mature another year when they turn brown to black before they are harvested to steam-distill or to be carbon dioxide extracted for a flavorant.

-Portion of plant used in distillation, how distilled, extraction methods and yields: ~ Steam-distilled or CO2 from the merged scales of the cone, the berries, are the that we usually just call Juniper oil.
+Portion of the plant used in distillation, how distilled, extraction methods and yields: ~ Steam-distilled or CO2 from the merged scales of the cone, the berries, are the part that we usually just call Juniper oil.
 Entire branchlets are harvested for hydro-distillation for hydrosol use.

 Yield ~ The 2nd year berries are harvested in the fall and 100 kilos yield 1 kilo of SD essential oil.
 0.2 – 2.0% for berry oil.

 • Odor Description/ Aroma Assessment ~ The steam-distilled essential oil from Bulgaria has a rather intense herbaceous odor with back notes of spicy, wood, and fruit while the CO2 example had a soft spicy, floral, and fruity odor – quite different and would obviously behave differently in a blend when contained other odors.
 The CO2 most closely resembles the scent of the berry.